ActiveState/homework/dep-tree-da/README.md

 and we recognize that you may not have time to fully polish your work, so focus on design before other niceties.

-We are happy to accept solutions provided in the following formats:

-* ERD/ERM
-* DDL

 If you would like to use a different format or tool, please contact us before continuing with this assignment.